 – video and content sharing.
 VoLTE allows for easy and immediate streaming of video and sharing of files immediately during any call.
 No need for third-party file sharing software or service, or video call programs and equipment – just drag and drop files within the call window.

 – more stable data.
-In today’s business world, people multitask, and in order to multitask efficiently they need a stable connection – not only phone, but online as well.
+In today’s business world, people multitask, and in order to multitask efficiently they need a stable connection – not only phone but online as well.
 VoLTE allows users to connect their laptops or tablets to the VoLTE network and enjoy a fast internet connection while being on call at the same time.

-Another important technology gaining wide acknowledgement and spreading fast is WebRTC.
+Another important technology gaining wide acknowledgment and spreading fast is WebRTC.
 WebRTC is an open source project that enables real-time peer-to-peer communication over audio and video, as well as file and screen sharing over web.
 It uses Real-time Transport Protocol, and allows users using this technology to instantly start audio and video conferencing, transfer files, and share their screens without the need of any third-party programs or applications.
 It is anticipated that this technology will considerably influence telecommunications in the business world, and is a direction into which many companies are planning on venturing or are already developing the needed technological background.